ttg

 Execute TTG

-To execute a TTG we must make it executable (this will declare the TTG complete).
+To execute a TTG we must make it executable (this will declare the TTG program complete so no additional changes to the flowgraph are possible).
 To execute the TTG its root TT must receive at least one message; since in this case the task does not receive either task ID or data the message is empty (i.e., void):

 ttg::make_graph_executable(tt);